Max Muncy Preview, Player Props: Dodgers vs. Marlins

-The Los Angeles Dodgers, including Max Muncy (.316 batting average in his past 10 games), take on starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.
+Max Muncy -- batting .316 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Miami Marlins, with JT Chargois on the mound, on September 6 at 6:40 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Braves.
+In his last game he had a one-hit performance (1-for-3) against the Braves.

 Max Muncy Game Info & Props vs. the Marlins